wingkwong/leetcode-the-hard-way/tutorials/basic-topics/linked-list.md

 The asterisk (*) signifies the address of the node, and not the value of that node.

-## Linked list in memory
+## Linked List in Memory

 In arrays the elements are contiguous, which means they are placed one after the other in the memory.
 However, in linked lists, the elements are scattered in the memory.

-When we declare an integer array of size 15, we would require 60 bytes of contiguous space in the memory to store the elements of that array.
-But in linked list we would only have to find 4 bytes to store the first element and from there, we look for another 4 bytes to store the next element.
+When we declare an integer array of size $15$, we would require 60 bytes of contiguous space in the memory to store the elements of that array.
+But in linked list we would only have to find $4$ bytes to store the first element and from there, we look for another $4$ bytes to store the next element.
 So, we see that the linked list items are scattered in memory unlike arrays.

 That is the advantage linked lists have over array when it comes to memory.
 We have to look for smaller spaces to store the items, rather than chunks of contiguous space.